aws-amplify/docs/docs/ui-legacy/auth/fragments/ionic/authenticator.md

-AWS Amplifies provides UI components that you can use in your view templates.
+AWS Amplify provides UI components that you can use in your view templates.

 The Authenticator component creates an drop-in user authentication experience.
 Add the `amplify-authenticator` component to your `app.component.html` view: